Skip to main content

 Founder of Home Select

-Paris 19th: a 3-bedroom with a view of Parc des Buttes-Chaumont in 4 weeks
+Paris 19th: a 3-room with a view of Parc des Buttes-Chaumont in 4 weeks

-A couple of first-time buyers in their thirties was looking for a bright 3-bedroom in the 19th arrondissement of Paris, near Parc des Buttes-Chaumont.
-The Home Select property hunter identified a 62 sqm apartment on the 6th floor with a direct view of the park, negotiated from 475,000 euros down to 445,000 euros, saving 30,000 euros (6.3%), in just 4 weeks.
+A first-time-buyer couple in their thirties were looking for a bright 3-room in the 19th arrondissement, near the Parc des Buttes-Chaumont.
+The Home Select property hunter found a 62 sqm flat on the 6th floor with a direct view of the park and negotiated it from 475,000 down to 445,000 euros, a saving of 30,000 euros (6.3%), in just 4 weeks.

 Mission overview